Eating for Performance

 Recovery Nutrition

-Glycogen (energy stored in muscles) is usually restored at around 5% an hour, but at 7% an hour in the first hours after exercise.
-So something high in carbohydrates as soon as possible after training or the run improves recovery rate.
-So take recovery foods such as a honey sandwich, muesli bar, ripe banana) in your bag to have straight after or even take food with you to eat between sessions.
+Glycogen (energy stored in muscles) is usually restored at around 5% an hour but at 7% an hour in the first hours after exercise.
+So, something high in carbohydrates as soon as possible after training or running improves the recovery rate.
+So take recovery foods such as a honey sandwich, muesli bar, ripe banana) in your bag to have straight after or even between sessions.
 These foods are digested quickly and readily replace lost carbohydrates.

 Be Prepared

-An interesting study at Loughborough University (England) some years ago had 3 groups of 10 athletes run to exhaustion on a treadmill.
-Over the next 3 days, the calorie intake was increased by 70% for all runners.
-Group one's increase was in fats and protein, group 2 by simple carbohydrates (sweets and confectionary), and group 3 with complex carbohydrates (pasta, fruit).
+An interesting study at Loughborough University (England) some years ago had three groups of 10 athletes run to exhaustion on a treadmill.
+Over the next three days, the calorie intake was increased by 70% for all runners.
+Group 1's increase was in fats and protein, group 2's was in simple carbohydrates (sweets and confectionary), and Group 3's was in complex carbohydrates (pasta, fruit).
 After three days, the subjects repeated the test.

 Iron

 Athletes, especially women and young males, can be at high risk of low iron status.
-Signs of low iron can include feeling more tired or weaker than usual, shortness of breath (due to decreased uptake of oxygen), and dizzy/faintness.
+Signs of low iron can include feeling tired or weaker than usual, shortness of breath (due to decreased uptake of oxygen), and dizziness/faintness.

-The indicator of iron stores is serum ferritin levels.
+Serum ferritin levels are an indicator of iron stores.
 A blood test can determine this.
-Normal ferritin levels are 10 to 300 ng/ml, but normal is usually not enough for an athlete.
+Normal ferritin levels are 10 to 300 ng/ml, but normal is usually insufficient for an athlete.

 Some athletes experience a fall-off in performance when their ferritin level drops below 50.
 Others are OK until it gets to 25.
-But the key is if below 25 you are in trouble or are heading towards it.
+But the key is that if it is below 25, you are in trouble or heading towards it.
 And it can take as long as three months for you to come right.

 If you are a teenager with growth spurts, training hard, or are female, you have a good chance of becoming iron deficient.
 If all three apply to you, there is more than a good chance of iron deficiency.

 Iron-rich foods such as red meat, kidneys, chicken, beans and nuts, green leafy vegetables, and fortified cereals help boost iron levels.
-Drinking vitamin C-rich drinks can help iron absorbency or taking vitamin C tablets.
+Drinking vitamin C-rich drinks or taking vitamin C tablets can also help iron absorbency.

-But drinking calcium-rich drinks, i.e. milk will decrease the uptake of iron.
+But drinking calcium-rich drinks, i.e. milk, will decrease the iron uptake.

-If ferritin levels are down, you may need iron tablets – prescription ones are stronger, or even an iron injection.
+If ferritin levels are low, you may need iron tablets—prescription ones are stronger—or even an iron injection.

 I suggest you have a blood test every 3 to 6 months and have one immediately should your training and performance levels decline without apparent reason.